 Melatonin is a substance which naturally occurs in your body.
 This substance makes you drowsy and helps you to falls asleep when enough melatonin is in your system.
 During certain periods of the day, such as when darkness comes around, your body will receive signals to release more melatonin and you'll naturally begin to get sleepy.
 As daylight approaches and your environment becomes brighter, less melatonin, or none at all, will be released, and you'll naturally awaken as your body begins to prepare itself for the day.

 Most interruptions to the sleep cycle, such as having a newborn baby in the house or working a different shift for a few days or weeks, are temporary and will naturally right themselves.
-Things you can do to help get your sleep cycle back in proper order include preparing your mind for sleep by winding down in the evening, and sticking to a strict schedule when it comes to bed time.
+Things you can do to help get your natural sleep cycle back in proper order include preparing your mind for sleep by winding down in the evening, and sticking to a strict schedule when it comes to bed time.
 Creating an environment that is conducive to sleep by making it as dark as possible, and keeping the temperature cool enough for proper sleep, will also help send the signal to your body and mind that it's time for rest.

 Find more Snoring Aid